inetic/deflect-ouisync-mirrors/README.md

 Have two entities

-* _creator_: Web content creator
+* _primary_: The server which has the content to be mirrored
-* _server_: HTTP Web Server
+* _mirror_: The server that mirrors the _primary_ and serves the content

-The _creator_ has web content which they want to transfer over Ouisync to the _server_ for it to serve.
+The _primary_ has web content which they want to transfer over Ouisync to the _mirror_ for it to serve.

 ## Usage

 The `./ouisync-web.sh` script will create a docker container.
-Depending on whether it's used by the _creator_ or the _server_ differnt subset of the flags should be used.
+Depending on whether it's used by the _primary_ or the _mirror_ differnt subset of the flags should be used.

 ```bash